-Medical equipments are so expensive due to the high research and development costs, the costs of clinical studies, and market factors, an innovative medical device almost always has a premium price.
-In addition, manufacturers can set prices higher in the hope that Centers for Medicare %26 Medicaid Services (CMS) will also set reimbursement rates higher.
+Medical equipment is so expensive due to the high research and development costs, the costs of clinical studies, and market factors.
+An innovative medical device almost always has a premium price.
+In addition, manufacturers can set prices higher in the hope that the Centers for Medicare %26 Medicaid Services (CMS) will also set reimbursement rates higher.
 In the midst of a pandemic, governments are on their own to search, procure, and supply their populations with the medical equipment they need to prevent further deaths.
 As global overseers of their country’s systems, these governments are able to negotiate lower costs for medicines, medical devices, and hospitals.

-At the same time, most new brand-name drugs were intended for conditions with relatively low prevalence and therefore contribute little to spending growth.
-Medical equipments are so expensive and The Government Accountability Office (GAO) found that another important reason for the high costs of certain medical devices is the lack of transparency.
+At the same time, most new brand-name drugs were intended for conditions with relatively low prevalence and therefore contributed little to spending growth.
+Medical equipment is so expensive, and The Government Accountability Office (GAO) found that another important reason for the high costs of certain medical devices is the lack of transparency.
 Netflix’s new documentary, The Bleeding Edge, examines one of the most important healthcare costs for medical devices.
 For example, Medicare selected multiple winners in each product category, making it possible to select smaller suppliers rather than just selecting suppliers that were large enough to serve the entire geographical area itself.